What to Do After a Car Accident

 - Roll of paper towels (for cleaning up or cleaning injuries).

 Fewer people die in auto accidents because of better safeguards in cars.
-However, in 2012 there were 9,754,000 police reported car accidents.
+However, in 2012 there were 9,754,000 police-reported car accidents.
 Most drivers will be involved in an accident at least once.
-Many of us will be witnesses to accidents, whether as passengers or as passers by.
+Many of us will be witnesses to accidents, whether as passengers or as passers-by.
 Be prepared to help out in an accident by making sure that everyone follows these guidelines to make sure they have all the information they need.
+Especially be sure to let your teenage drivers know what to do if they have an accident.

 More by this Author